Yogesh-K-Matkar/react_concept_react_app/README.md

          ```

--  To avoid using a non-required < div > tag to combine multiple elements into one before returning JSX from the component function, and also to avoid DOM to create an unwanted < div > element.
+-  To avoid using a non-required < div > tag to combine multiple tags element into one enslocing tag before returning block tag from the component function, and also to avoid DOM to create an unwanted < div > element.

     Then comes the React concept of Fragments,